 For more specific information about the PARCC assessments, interested parties are encouraged to visit the following site: http://dynamiclearningmaps.org/

-Accommodations for the ACT must be approved in advance of the test by the ACT organization, which maintains its own standards for granting or rejecting requests.
-Students should work with ISD’s Transition Coordinator to assure that accommodations are requested as appropriate.
+Accommodations for the SAT must be approved in advance of the test by the CollegeBoard organization, which maintains its own standards for granting or denying requests.
+Testing accommodations must be listed in the students’ IEP and parental permission must be obtained.
+After testing, students and parents receive a score report and the results are documented in the student’s IEP.

-For more specific information about the ACT assessment, interested parties are encouraged to visit the following site: http://www.act.org/
+For more specific information about any of the SAT assessments, interested parties are encouraged to visit the following site: http://www.collegeboard.org/

 In addition to administering the aforementioned state tests, the Illinois School for the Deaf also administers a variety of district-wide assessments to monitor student growth and academic achievement and to inform classroom and smaller group instruction.
 The results of these assessments are included in the data section of each student’s IEP and are often mentioned in the Present Level of Performance for related learning goals and objectives.